josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 </code-example>

-When you start to upgrade components and their templates to Angular, you'll make more changes because the E2E tests have matchers that are specific to AngularJS.
+When you start to upgrade components and their templates to Angular, you will make more changes because the E2E tests have matchers that are specific to AngularJS.
 For PhoneCat you need to make the following changes in order to make things work with Angular:

 | Previous code                                               | New code                  | Details |